NorseAIs/NorseAIs/README.md

 - 👋 Hi, I’m Kacper or just @NorseAI
-- 👀 I’m interested in sharpening my programming knowledge
+- 👀 I’m interested in sharpening my data analysis and data visualization knowledge
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Tableau and then Python
 - 📫 You can reach me on: norseais@gmail.com

 <!---